image

 Setting goals and budgets

-The project manager begins by establishing clear objectives for the fundraiser.
-They determine the target amount to be raised and create a comprehensive budget.
-This budget accounts for all expenses, including venue rental, marketing materials, and refreshments.
+The project manager establishes the fundraiser’s goals and objectives, including the target amount to be raised.
+They create a budget that includes all expenses associated with the fundraiser, such as venue rental, marketing materials, and refreshments.

 Volunteer management